Last Updated on 3 months

 Driving smoothly on snow and ice requires deliberate and gradual steering, acceleration, and braking.
 These techniques help maintain tire traction and control, decreasing the likelihood of skidding or losing control of your vehicle.
 To accomplish this, follow these tips:

-• Avoid abrupt or jerky movements of the steering wheel or pedals, as sudden maneuvers can cause a loss of tire traction, resulting in skidding.
+- Avoid abrupt or jerky movements of the steering wheel or pedals.
+Sudden maneuvers can cause a loss of tire traction, resulting in skidding.

 Remember, driving smoothly on snow and ice is all about being deliberate and gentle with your steering, acceleration, and braking, ensuring your tires maintain traction and control.